MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/Remote-Server-Administration-Tools.md

 author: coreyp-at-msft
 ---
 # Remote Server Administration Tools

+>Applies To: Windows Server Technical Preview

-This topic supports Remote Server Administration Tools for Windows 10Â®.
+This topic supports Remote Server Administration Tools for Windows 10®.

 To help ease remote server management, you can [download and install Remote Server Administration Tools](http://go.microsoft.com/fwlink/?LinkID=404281).
-Remote Server Administration Tools includes Server Manager, Microsoft Management Console (MMC) snap-ins, consoles, Windows PowerShellÂ® cmdlets and providers, and some command-line tools for managing roles and features that run on Windows Server.
+Remote Server Administration Tools includes Server Manager, Microsoft Management Console (MMC) snap-ins, consoles, Windows PowerShell® cmdlets and providers, and some command-line tools for managing roles and features that run on Windows Server.

 Remote Server Administration Tools includes Windows PowerShell cmdlet modules that can be used to manage roles and features that are running on remote servers.
 Although Windows PowerShell remote management is enabled by default on Windows Server 2016 Technical Preview, it is not enabled by default on Windows 10.
 To run cmdlets that are part of Remote Server Administration Tools against a remote server, run **Enable-PSRemoting** in a Windows PowerShell session that has been opened with elevated user rights (that is, Run as Administrator) on your Windows client computer after installing Remote Server Administration Tools.

 ## <a name="BKMK_Thresh"></a>Remote Server Administration Tools for Windows 10
-Use Remote Server Administration Tools for Windows 10 to manage specific technologies on computers that are running Windows Server 2016 Technical Preview, Windows ServerÂ® 2012 R2, and in limited cases,  Windows Server 2012 , or  Windows Server 2008 R2 .
+Use Remote Server Administration Tools for Windows 10 to manage specific technologies on computers that are running Windows Server 2016 Technical Preview, Windows Server® 2012 R2, and in limited cases,  Windows Server 2012 , or  Windows Server 2008 R2 .

-Remote Server Administration Tools for Windows 10 includes support for remote management of computers that are running the Server Core installation option or the Minimal Server Interface configuration of Windows Server 2016 Technical Preview,  Windows Server 2012 R2 , and in limited cases, the Server Core installation options of Windows ServerÂ® 2012.
+Remote Server Administration Tools for Windows 10 includes support for remote management of computers that are running the Server Core installation option or the Minimal Server Interface configuration of Windows Server 2016 Technical Preview,  Windows Server 2012 R2 , and in limited cases, the Server Core installation options of Windows Server® 2012.
 However, Remote Server Administration Tools for Windows 10 cannot be installed on any versions of the Windows Server operating system.

 ### Tools available in this release
 For a list of the tools available in Remote Server Administration Tools for Windows 10, see the table in [Remote Server Administration Tools (RSAT) for Windows Vista, Windows 7, Windows 8, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2](http://go.microsoft.com/fwlink/p/?LinkID=221055).